-- Makes a tiny incision in the eardrum (myringotomy) with a small scalpel or laser
+- Makes a tiny hole in the eardrum with a small scalpel or laser.

-- Suctions out fluids from the middle ear
+- Pulls, also called suctions, out fluids from the middle ear.

-- Inserts the tube in the hole in the eardrum
+- Places the tube in the opening in the eardrum.

 After the procedure

-Your child will likely be sleepy and irritable for the rest of the day and possibly nauseated from the anesthetic.
-In most cases, children resume regular activities within 24 hours of the surgery.
+Children might be sleepy and cranky for the rest of the day.
+They also might feel like throwing up.
+Most often, children can go back to their regular activities within 24 hours of the surgery.

 When to contact your doctor

-Reasons to see your child's ear, nose and throat specialist outside of regularly scheduled follow-up appointments include:
+Reasons to see your child's ear, nose and throat specialist outside of scheduled follow-up appointments include:

-- Yellow, brown or bloody discharge from the ear (otorrhea) that continues for more than a week.
+- Yellow, brown or bloody discharge from the ear that lasts for more than a week.

-- Persistent pain, hearing problems or balance problems.
+- Ongoing pain, hearing problems or balance problems.

-- Improved behavior and sleep problems related to frequent or persistent ear infections
+- Help with behavior and sleep problems related to ear infections.

-Even with ear tubes, your child may still get an occasional ear infection.
+Even with ear tubes, children can get some ear infections.